SAP-samples/cloud-sdk-team-calendar/exercises/03-s4-read-request.md

 - `timeSheetEntryApi.schema..TIME_SHEET_DATE` should be greater or equal to `from`
 - `timeSheetEntryApi.schema..TIME_SHEET_DATE` should be less or equal to `to`

-Execute this request against the destination with a `destinationName` - `S4HANA`.
+Execute this request against the destination by setting the `destinationName` to `S4HANA`.

 Reload your application in the browser and check, whether there are new appointments.